 Obtain two letters of recommendation.
-Because we seek to evaluate your potential as a law student, faculty recommendations that discuss your academic performance are particularly helpful.
+Because we seek to evaluate your potential as a law student, academic recommendations that discuss your performance in a classroom setting are particularly helpful.
 We strongly encourage you to use the LSAC Letter of Recommendation Service.
-This service is included in your Credential Assembly Service registration.
+This service is included in your CAS registration.
 Letters submitted through the LSAC Service are included in your law school report.
 We will accept additional letters of recommendation, but will consider your file complete when two have been received.

 Once your application has been submitted, you must inform the admissions office of any changes in the information provided, or any new event or information that would have been required to be disclosed had it occurred or been known on the date the application was submitted.
 For details, please refer to Section VI of the Application and the certification above your signature.

-If you intend to apply for educational loans, including Stafford Loans, Perkins Loans, and College Work-study, submit the Free Application for Federal Student Aid (FAFSA) by March 15.
+If you intend to apply for educational loans, submit the Free Application for Federal Student Aid (FAFSA) by March 15.
 The university's Financial Aid Office may request supplemental financial information.
 Questions regarding educational loans should be directed to Drake Breeden in the university's Office of Financial Aid at 540.458.8729.
 All applicants for admission are considered for merit-based scholarship assistance; no separate application form is required.